Paleobiota of the Niobrara Formation: Other cartilaginous fish

+Reptiles

 Dinosaurs

 An artist's restoration of a dinosaur carcass that has been carried out to sea and some scavenging Squalicorax sharks.

 Nonavian dinosaurs have been found in the Niobrara Chalk despite it being located hundreds of miles out to sea at the time.
 The most reasonable theory is that the carcasses drifted out to sea.
 It is unlikely that the bodies were carried out by outgoing tides along the shorelines where they died, but rather it is more probable that the dinosaurs were carried offshore by floodwaters during a storm.
 In the shallow waters the bodies would have begun to decompose and bacteria within the carcass would have produced gasses that would have accumulated in the gut, thereby making the body buoyant.
 Next, the prevailing winds and currents would have carried it out to sea, where it would eventually settle to the bottom and be buried in sediment.

 A few caudal vertebrae from a hadrosaur have been found with bite marks and have been eroded, suggesting at one point they were digested.
 A single tooth belonging to Squalicorax was found in situ under the vertebrae.
 This suggested the shark consumed the posterior end of the tail of a floating hadrosaur carcass and had partially digested it before fossilization.
 Most dinosaurs in the chalk were nodosaurs.
 The dinosaurs found here were endemic to Appalachia.